DanielLucier/CYBER8420-SemesterProject/index.md

 </ul>
 Once you're happy with your changes, go to GitHub and create a PR to the master branch.

 &emsp;As a contributor, one must first discuss any suggested changes with the developer mailing list and follow defined procedures to update the database schema and perform tests using testsuite.
 The Keycloak community does not enforce a specific coding style in their work, but they do recommend following the code style used by WildFly.
-A<a href="https://developer.jboss.org/wiki/ImportFormattingRules?_sscc=t"> how-to guide</a> for importing these formatting rules is available.
+A <a href="https://developer.jboss.org/wiki/ImportFormattingRules?_sscc=t"><strong>how-to guide</strong></a> for importing these formatting rules is available.

 &emsp;Due to the maturity of Keycloak, there have been many opened and closed issues.
 Keycloak offers multiple locations where issues can be documented.
 This includes the Github project and a secondary JIRA website for tracking the issues and feature requests.
 Currently, there are 42 open issues and over 4,000 closed issues on Github.
 Among those issues are security bugs that have been resolved (i.e.: XSS defense and integration with active directory).